NASCAR Xfinity Series at Kentucky Speedway: History

 Kentucky Speedway, opened in 2000 by Jerry Carrol, held its first Busch Series race in 2001.
 Brad Paisley sang the National Anthem, and then-Cincinnati Bengals player Corey Dillon gave the command to start engines.
 This race saw Travis Kvapil go upside down after clipping Rich Bickle's No. 59 car off of Turn 2, and the car slid all the way down the backstretch in the turn three grass.
 Kevin Harvick won the inaugural event.

 Hypermarket chain Meijer was the race's sponsor since 2003 after previous sponsorship from Outback Steakhouse and Kroger.
 Nabisco, through its Oreo and Ritz brands, had been an associate sponsor since the 2002 race.
 For 2011, the race was sponsored by the Nonprofit organization Feed The Children.
 Starting in 2016, the race was sponsored by Alsco.
 In 2017, Alsco signed a multi-year agreement to continue being the sponsor of the NASCAR XFINITY Series race.
 Alsco is one of only two companies to serve as entitlement sponsor of multiple Xfinity Series events.
 Each year Alsco provides its sponsorship partners, employees, customer and prospects with over 1,500 tickets to the race.

-The race received a doubleheader in 2020 due to the COVID-19 pandemic.
-The second race, the Shady Rays 200, was held the day before the Alsco 300.

 Kentucky was removed from the 2021 Xfinity schedule.

-David Gilliland won here for an underfunded team in 2006 with 8 starts in his résumé.
-This win gave him the ride in the 38 car in mid-2006, replacing Elliott Sadler in the 38 car.
-Joey Logano is the first repeat winner, winning three straight years from 2008 to 2010.
-Also, four different drivers have won at Kentucky Speedway to claim their first Nationwide Series win.
-David Gilliland (2006), Stephen Leicht (2007), Joey Logano (2008), and Austin Dillon (2012).